onflow/docs/docs/evm/guides/hardhat.md

 ### Fund Your Wallet

 To deploy smart contracts, ensure your wallet has **$FLOW**.
-Obtain funds by navigating to the Flow [Previewnet Faucet](https://previewnet-faucet.onflow.org/fund-account) and entering your wallet address.
+Obtain funds by navigating to the Flow [Faucet](https://faucet.flow.com/fund-account) and entering your wallet address.

 ## Deploying a Smart Contract with Hardhat